 I don't know.

-I I want to believe it's true because it makes a good story, but a little too good.
+I want to believe it's true because it makes a good story, but a little too good.

-It's a little too good, a little too on the nose.
+A little too on the nose.

-Um, but we see.
+But we see.

-If there's follow-up or we see the documents and somebody, I don't know, somebody confirms the documents are real somehow.
+If there's follow-up or we see the documents and somebody confirms the documents are real somehow, I'll change my mind.

-But right now I'm leaning toward no.
+But right now, I'm leaning toward no.

 Probably not true.

-Well, there's a new poll that says uh one in three Americans now think political violence might be necessary.
+Well, there's a new poll that says one in three Americans now think political violence might be necessary.

-Now all data is fake, and most polls have some problems too.
+Now, all data is fake, and most polls have some problems too.

-Do you believe any poll that that has this high percentage of people that say that violence might be necessary?
+Do you believe any poll that has this high percentage of people that say that violence might be necessary?

-And they probably did this after Charlie Kirk Was assassinated.
+And they probably did this after Charlie Kirk was assassinated.

 I mean, just try to hold that in your head for a second.